CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 builtin_function_or_method 1759
 ```

-So here we can see that we have a lot of Iq objects as we saw previously.
-Let’s see what are they:
+So here we can see that I have a lot of Iq objects as we saw previously.
+Let’s see what they are:

 ```python
 In: for iq in objgraph.by_type('Iq'): print iq